WHO WE ARE

 The Brunswick Partnership for Housing Board of Directors was formed in 2020 to help address this need.

-Meet the Board Members of the Brunswick Partnership for Housing
+Meet the Leadership of the Brunswick Partnership for Housing

 Sally T. Learned has built a career focused on service to her community.
 A graduate of Duke University, Sally was community director for housing and economic development programs throughout the state.
 She was executive director for Repay, Inc., a non-profit, community-based criminal justice agency serving Burke, Caldwell, Catawba and McDowell counties in North Carolina.
 Later she led the Burke County United Way.
 Most recently she was Development and Human Resources officer for Catawba Valley Behavioral Health/Catawba Valley Health Care where she was responsible for grant writing, the annual fund, human resources and program development.